verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 ![GrafanaFolders](/docs/images/grafana-manage-folders.png)

 Within each folder, you will find one or more preconfigured dashboards.
-The dashboards provide a visual representation of the metrics for monitoring your applications, the Kubernetes clusters where your applications are running, and Verrazzano itself.
+The dashboards provide a visual representation of metrics for monitoring your applications, the Kubernetes clusters where your applications are running, and Verrazzano itself.
 You can add to these dashboards, and you can copy and modify the preconfigured dashboards.

 Here are the folders and dashboard descriptions:

 - `Coherence` - A set of dashboards for monitoring Coherence applications.
 They provide metrics from Coherence clusters, Caches, Elastic Data, Federation Details, HTTP Servers, Kubernetes, Machines, Cluster Members, Persistence Summary, Proxy Servers, and Coherence Services.
 - `Helidon` - For Helidon workloads, provides the JVM details for Helidon applications, such as Status, Heap Usage, JVM Heap Sizes, Thread Count, HTTP Requests, and such.
-- `Istio` - A set of dashboards for monitoring part of the Verrazzano system.
+- `Istio` - A set of dashboards for monitoring the Istio component in Verrazzano.
 - `JVM` -  For monitoring applications deployed in Verrazzano.
 - `NGINX` - Controls and forwards incoming requests from ingresses and provides controller metrics to Prometheus and Grafana, including Controller Request Volume, Controller Connections, Controller Success Rate, Config Reloads, Network Pressure, and such.
-- `OpenSearch` - Provides metrics from the OpenSearch cluster, such as Cluster Health, Shard Details, Index Details, JVM Metrics, and such.
+- `OpenSearch` - Provides metrics from OpenSearch clusters, such as Cluster Health, Shard Details, Index Details, JVM Metrics, and such.
 - `Prometheus Operator` - Provides metrics for the cluster compute resources, such as CPU Utilization, Memory Limits, and such.
 - `WebLogic` - For WebLogic workloads, provides WebLogic Server runtime metrics to monitor and diagnose the runtime deployment of WebLogic Server.